About

 Amaris Castillo is an award-winning journalist, writer, and the creator of Bodega Stories, a series featuring real stories from the corner store.
 Born in Brooklyn, New York to Dominican parents, she credits the many tales she heard growing up to her love of storytelling.

 Amaris has reported for The New York Times, The Sun (in Lowell, Massachusetts), the Bradenton Herald, Remezcla, Latina Magazine, Parents Latina Magazine, and elsewhere.
-She has received fellowships from the International Center for Journalists, the International Women’s Media Foundation, the Society for Features Journalism, and the Journalism & Women Symposium.
-In 2018 Amaris was named New England Journalism’s Newsroom Rising Star by the New England Society of News Editors.
+In 2018 she was named New England Journalism’s Newsroom Rising Star by the New England Society of News Editors.

-When she isn’t reporting on the media for her job, Amaris is piecing together fiction stories.
-Her writing has appeared in La Galería Magazine, Aster(ix) Journal, Spanglish Voces, PALABRITAS, Dominican Moms Be Like… (part of the Dominican Writers Association’s #DWACuenticos chapbook series), and most recently Quislaona: A Dominican Fantasy Anthology.
-She has new work forthcoming in Sana, Sana: Latinx Pain and Radical Visions for Healing and Justice — available for preorder now.
+When she isn’t reporting for her job, Amaris is piecing together fiction stories.
+Her writing has appeared in La Galería Magazine, Aster(ix) Journal, Spanglish Voces, PALABRITAS, Dominican Moms Be Like… (part of the Dominican Writers Association’s #DWACuenticos chapbook series), and most recently in Quislaona: A Dominican Fantasy Anthology and Sana, Sana: Latinx Pain and Radical Visions for Healing and Justice.

 Amaris earned her B.A. in journalism from the University of South Florida and an M.S. in journalism from Columbia Graduate School of Journalism.
 She is currently a research/writing assistant for the NPR Public Editor’s Office and contributes to Poynter.org.
-She lives in Florida with her family and dog, Brooklyn.
+She lives in Florida with her family.